WELCOME TO YEAR 3

 If you need support with the homework OR want to discuss anything PLEASE pop a note in the red book - remind your child to hand it in- and we will get back to you as quickly as possible.

-This term we will be aiming to answer these and other questions about Prehistoric Britain.
+This term we will be aiming to answer these and other questions about the history of Crime and Punishment.
 If you would like to see more details about each of our areas of study.
 Please look at the overview at the bottom of this page...it should look like this:

 Keep an eye on our blog (which we aim to update once a week) for all our learning!